integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 >
 > :tada: **Congratulations!** :confetti_ball:
 >
-> *You implemented your first custom rule for the SonarDelphi Analyzer!*
+> *You implemented your first custom rule for SonarDelphi!*
 >

 ### What you can use, and what you can't